csgohacks/master-guide/cheat-software/linux-and-mac-cheats.md

 ![logo of gamesneeze](https://raw.githubusercontent.com/seksea/gamesneeze/master/res/chams.png)

-[Gamesneeze](https://github.com/seksea/gamesneeze) (Not to confused with gamesense, which only available on windows) is another linux cheat with legit and rage features available.
+[Gamesneeze](https://github.com/seksea/gamesneeze) (Not to confused with gamesense, which only available on windows) is a linux cheat with legit and rage features available.
 It is still in active development.

 ### Fuzion